ollieread/multitenancy/readme.md

 - **Author**: Ollie Read
 - **Author Homepage**: http://ollieread.com

-Laralve package for multitenancy using subdomain and/or domain based identification.
+Laravel package for multitenancy using subdomain and/or domain based identification.
 The package itself works much in the same way as the default Auth library.

 ## Installation ##